rachelaronoff/Hackuarium_oFoldscope/README.md

 # Hackuarium_oFoldscope
-repo for open old-school ofoldscope information and use - all in paper, laser-cut, except the ball lens in glass.
+repo for open old-school ofoldscope information and use, to make a microscope all in laser-cut paper, except the ball lens in glass.